 Needed Nutrients to Build Muscle on Keto Zone

 First, your body must undergo protein synthesis to build muscle.
-But, this does not mean that large amounts of protein have to be consumed, just that protein must be broken down and re-synthesized in the body.
+But, this doesn’t mean that large amounts of protein have to be consumed, just that protein must be broken down and resynthesized in the body.

 Amino Acids and mTOR

 Amino acids are necessary for building muscle, plain and simple.
-However, the amount of protein in the diet is not nearly as high as many bodybuilders think.
+However, the amount of protein in your diet isn’t nearly as high as many bodybuilders think.
 Take a look at vegetarian and vegan bodybuilders for example, many of them consume far fewer grams of protein than traditional bodybuilders.

-What’s more, we can target specific amino acids in post workout to improve muscle building.
+What’s more, we can target specific amino acids post-workout to improve muscle building.

 Amino acids stimulate mTOR directly.
-Branched-chain amino acids (BCAAs), which is a group that includes valine, leucine, and isoleucine, are likely the most effective amino acids for stimulating muscle growth and reducing breakdown.
+Branched-chain amino acids (BCAAs), a group that includes valine, leucine, and isoleucine, are the most effective amino acids for stimulating muscle growth and reducing breakdown.

-It makes the most sense, then, to increase these specific amino acids on the Keto Zone Diet while building muscle.
+It makes sense, then, to increase BCAAs on the Keto Zone Diet while building muscle.
 In fact, consuming 20-30 grams of protein post-workout (including 2 grams leucine) can maximize protein synthesis.

-What’s more, you do need protein with every meal, even when not training if you want to stimulate mTOR and build muscle.
-It doesn’t need to be huge amounts, but protein is necessary.
+You do need protein with every meal, even when not training if you want to stimulate mTOR and build muscle.
+You just don’t need to consume protein in huge amounts.

 How does this fit into the Keto Zone Diet?
 Keep reading and find out how to put it all together.